-You know one thing leads to another, and a year later, Thomas and I are on an airplane to Africa.
+You know, one thing leads to another, and a year later, Thomas and I are on an airplane for my African hunt.
 Wild!
 My first Africa hunting trip.

 First, Teresa and I were invited by our good friends, Mark and Dianne, to stay a week in the mountains of Colorado in my Dad’s favorite town, Pagosa Springs.
 Having just traded correspondence with my half-brother Thomas Audetat, also of Pagosa Springs, it seemed the perfect opportunity to catch up with friends and relatives in the clear, clean mountain air.
 And so it was.